Classification of crescent configurations: Introduction

-\begin{theorem} Given a set of four distinct distances $\{d_1,d_2,d_3,d_4\}$ on five points, there are 27 allowable crescent configurations up to graph isomorphism.
-In Figure \ref{fig:allFIVE} we provide graph realizations for each type. \end{theorem}
+\begin{theorem} Given a set of four distinct distances $\{d_1,d_2,d_3,d_4\}$ on five points, there are at least 27 strict distance classes with allowable crescent configurations.
+In Figure \ref{fig:allFIVE} we provide the graph realizations for each type. \end{theorem}

+\begin{remark} In Theorem \ref{thm:3on4}, we are able to provide an exact number because for all the possible strict distance classes, we were able to give a geometric realizations.
+However, we are only able to provide a lower bound in \ref{thm:27on5}.
+The reason behind this lie in what the algorithm does both before and after it narrows down to only the strict distance classes.
+The parallelogram and the isosceles trapezoid have adjacent matrices generated by the same distance class on four points, making such distance class not strict by definition.
+Any distance class on five points containing the afore-mentioned distance class on four points is therefore not strict, and thrown out at the beginning of the algorithm.
+Once the strict distance classes are identified, the algorithm tests just one matrix generated by each class, and throws out any class whose corresponding matrix is not geometrically realizable.